Have you ever heard of an air force challenge coin?

 Commanders in the Air Force create their own coins.
 There is a designated budget for officers to create personal coins.
 These coins are designed for specific reasons and to commemorate specific events.

-For instance, the "First Salute" coin is awarded to the first enlisted member who salutes a newly-commissioned officer.
+For instance, the "First Salute" challenge coin is awarded to the first enlisted member who salutes a newly-commissioned officer.

-Now that you are familiar with Air Force challenge coins, you'll probably start to hear about other types of challenge coins.
 It is a tradition that has been adopted across all branches of the military and right down to civilian corporations looking to boost morale.

 Contact us today with any questions or inquiries.